min-nguyen/p2p-rs/commands.md

 ┌── Description:
 │     • Reset current chain to a single block.

+  *Create new transaction*:
+└── Usage: `txn [data]`
+┌── Description:
+│     • Create a (random) transaction with the amount set to the given data, adding it to the pool, and broadcasting it to other peers.

   *Mine new block*:
 └── Usage: `mine ?[data]`
 ┌── Description: